Introduction to EventSources

 Checking the Acknowledgement option immediately below the Clear After field allows you to manually clear the EventSource alert once it is acknowledged.

-LogicMonitor automatically suppresses some duplicate EventSource alerts received within the time range identified by the Clear After interval.
+LogicMonitor automatically suppresses some duplicate EventSource alerts received within the time range identified by the Clear After field.
 This is intended to streamline your experience and prevent you from being continuously alerted to the same event.
-Whether LogicMonitor suppresses alerts depends upon the type of EventSource:
+Whether LogicMonitor suppresses duplicate alerts depends upon the type of EventSource:

 - Log File.
 Duplicate alerts for Log File EventSources are suppressed for the duration of the interval set in the Clear After field.